 - To review the training and professional development programmes for the Board and its directors; and

-The primary role of the RC is to assist the Board in fulfilling its objectives as follows:
+The primary role of the RC under its terms of reference is to assist the Board in fulfilling its objectives as follows:

-- To minimize the risk of any potential conflict of interest by putting in place formal and transparent procedures for developing policies on director and executive remuneration and for determining the remuneration packages of individual directors and Senior Management;
+- To assist the Board to minimise the risk of any potential conflict of interest by putting in place formal and transparent procedure for developing policy on executive remuneration and for determining the remuneration packages of individual directors and ensuring that no director is involved in deciding his/her own remuneration;

-- To review and make recommendations to the Board on the Group’s general framework of remuneration or specific remuneration packages (if any) for the Board and Key Management Personnel with the aim to be fair and avoid rewarding poor performance;
+- To review and make recommendations to the Board on the Group’s general framework of remuneration or specific remuneration packages (if any) for the Board and Key Management Personnel with the aim of being fair to avoid rewarding poor performance;

-- To review the adequacy, fairness and terms of compensation for each of the directors, the CEO and Senior Management to ensure that the compensation is commensurate with the duties, responsibilities and risks involved in being an effective director, CEO or Senior Management; and
+- To review the adequacy, fairness and terms of compensation for each of the directors, the CEO and Key Management Personnel to ensure that the compensation is commensurate with the duties, responsibilities and risks involved in being an effective director, CEO or Key Management Personnel; and

 The RC will seek remuneration consultants’ advice or perform a market survey of benchmarking directors’ compensation every 3 to 5 years depending on market conditions and the results of the survey will be presented to the Board.